Taj Mohammed (Guantanamo Bay detainee): Press reports

 was one of the former captives who had an article profiling him.

 Taj Mohammed reported being sexually harassed during his interrogations.

-He reported that guards desecrated the Koran.
+He reported that guards desecrated the Quran.

-According to his McClatchy interviewer Taj Mohammed tried to retaliate:
+According to his McClatchy interviewer, Taj Mohammed tried to retaliate:

-According to the McClatchy profile of him Taj Mohammed was radicalized in Guantanamo and said he beat less religious captives.
+According to the McClatchy profile of him, Taj Mohammed was radicalized in Guantanamo and said he beat less religious captives.

 The article said his lawyers, Paul Rashkind, was taken aback when told of these assertions, and questioned whether the McClatchy interviewer may have been taken in by an impostor.

-According to the McClatchy interviewer, Taj Mohammed was mentored and given lessons in Arabic and the Koran by Yemeni captive Ali Abdullah Ahmed—one of the three men camp authorities reported committed suicide on June 10, 2006.
+According to the McClatchy interviewer, Taj Mohammed was mentored and given lessons in Arabic and the Quran by Yemeni captive Ali Abdullah Ahmed—one of the three men camp authorities reported committed suicide on June 10, 2006.

 According to the McClatchy interviewer Taj Mohammed spent nine months in Camp four in 2005, the camp where "compliant" captives were allowed to mingle with other captives.
 He was, however, demoted when he slapped a female doctor.

 ABC News reported on February 22, 2010, that Taj Mohammed was employed by the Agribusiness Development Team, a Provincial Reconstruction Team development project with participation from the US military.

-He works as a translator.
-He is reported to be surprisingly fluent in both English and Spanish—learned in Guantanamo.
+He worked as a translator.
+He was reported to be surprisingly fluent in both English and Spanish—learned in Guantanamo.